ajpikul-com/simpauth/README.md

 	// We're going to assert it as the native type we declared.
 This should _always work_, but theoretically
 	// we could just try and handle any possible error.
 	// NOTE: when you initialize, like above, all modules and coordinator test your state struct to see if it fulfils all interfaces
-	// They will panic if they don't, so asserts after initialization should be fine if state, ok := stateProvided.(*stageState); ok {
+	// They will panic if they don't, so type-asserts after initialization should be fine if state, ok := stateProvided.(*stageState); ok {
 		w.Header().Set("Cache-Control", "no-cache, no-store, must-revalidate")
 		w.Header().Set("Pragma", "no-cache")